subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 Let’s understand how the above code works.

-The function here receives an Avalanche Log which includes transaction log data in the payload.
+The function here receives an `AvalancheLog` which includes transaction log data in the payload.
 We extract this data and then instantiate a new `PangolinRewards` entity defined earlier in the `schema.graphql` file.
 After that, we add additional information and then use the `.save()` function to save the new entity (_Note that SubQuery will automatically save this to the database_).

 Check out our [Mappings](../../build/mapping.md) documentation to get more information on mapping functions.